Principles of Total Quality Management & Eight Principles of TQM

 Conclusion

-The Eight Core Principles of TQM are Customer Focus, Leadership, Involvement of People, Processes Approach, System Approach to Management, Continual Improvement, Factual Approach to Decision-Making, and Mutual Beneficial Supplier Relationship.
+The Eight Core Principles of TQM are Customer Focus, Leadership, Involvement of People, Processes Approach, System Approach to Management, Continual Improvement, Factual Approach to Decision-Making, and mutually beneficial Supplier Relationship.
 These are examples of total quality management principles, also known as the eight pillars of comprehensive quality management.
 However, the eight principles of TQM are fundamental elements in driving a business successfully.
 Everybody in the company has to be conscious of the plan, method, and strategy to achieve a goal.
 The risk of failure can increase due to not maintaining the principles of total quality management.
 So, the authority should ensure that every employee is aware of them.
 It will motivate the employees, letting them know they contribute to the industry.
 Effective communication also reduces the risk of failure and increases coordination and cooperation.

 Practices of Total quality management (TQM)